Sakib Mahmuljin: First trial

-On 12 March 2015, Boris Grubešić, the spokesman for the Bosnian State Prosecutor's office, announced that the allegations of war crimes that had been leveled against Mahmuljin would not be investigated.
+On 12 March 2015, Boris Grubešić, the spokesman for the Bosnian State Prosecutor's office, announced that the allegations of war crimes that had been levelled against Mahmuljin would not be investigated.
 The decision was condemned by Bosnian Serb war veterans' organizations.
-On 8 December 2015, despite the statements that had previously been issued by the Bosnian State Prosecutor's Office, Mahmuljin was arrested by the Bosnian Police.
+On 8 December 2015, despite the statements that the Bosnian State Prosecutor's Office had previously issued, Mahmuljin was arrested by the Bosnian Police.
 The SDA released a statement condemning his arrest.
 War crimes prosecutors charged Mahmuljin with failing to prevent the mistreatment and killing of more than fifty Bosnian Serb captives, as well as the abuse of around twenty others, following the Battle of Vozuća.
 The crimes were alleged to have occurred between May and October 1995.
 Shortly thereafter, Mahmuljin was released on his own recognizance, pending the confirmation of the indictment.
 Mahmuljin's indictment was confirmed on 7 January 2016 by the Court of Bosnia and Herzegovina.
 The same day, he was released on bail.
 On 15 June 2016, former prisoner Miodrag Samac testified that foreign mujahideen had forced him to kiss the severed head of fellow captive Gojko Vujičić at a detention camp in the village of Gostovići.

 On 29 August 2019, Mahmuljin received an award from the Prime Minister of the Zenica-Doboj Canton, Mirza Ganić, at a ceremonial session of the canton's assembly.
-The move was criticized by the Organization for Security and Co-operation in Europe (OSCE) mission to Bosnia and Herzegovina.
+The move was criticised by the Organization for Security and Co-operation in Europe (OSCE) mission to Bosnia and Herzegovina.
 "To overcome the legacy of war, Bosnia and Herzegovina must first respect innocent victims of war," OSCE official Bruce Berton remarked.
 "Awarding those who are accused of war crimes does the opposite while undermining reconciliation and community relations."
 On 9 December 2020, Mahmuljin delivered a statement before the court in which he said that no civilians had been killed by the 3rd Corps while he was its commander and that he had never issued orders that contravened international law.
 On 22 January 2021, Mahmuljin was found guilty of failing to prevent the killing and mistreatment of Bosnian Serb prisoners and sentenced to 10 years' imprisonment.
 The defence announced it would appeal the decision.